AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/AccGTrack.md

     |  3   |   small     |   small     |
     |  4   |   small     |    BIG      |
     ```

-8. Determine a convenient point on the glider to use with the scale attached on the side of track.
-It doesn't matter what point you choose, only that you use the same point for all determinations of $\Delta s$ for that glider.
-A convenient point is the lower front or rear corner of the glider since it will be very close or overlapping with the length scale on the track itself.
-9. For each of the four cases, perform the steps listed in  {ref}`detailsteps` and record the data appropriately in your spreadsheet

 (detailsteps)=
 ### Steps for each of the four cases with a tilted track